-Laser marking results in high productivity and cost benefits during manufacture due to the fact that laser marking is one of the quickest marking process available.
-The type, size and structure of the material, along with the laser source (e.g. fiber laser) and laser machine (e.g. galvo laser) can further increase the speed of the laser marking process.
+Given that laser marking is one of the quickest marking processes available, it therefore presents huge productivity and cost benefits.
+The type, size and structure of the material, the laser source (e.g. fiber laser), and the laser machine used (e.g. galvo laser) can further enhance the speed of the laser marking process.

-Laser marking provides a permanent result which is resistant to abrasion, heat and acids.
-Depending on the laser parameter settings, certain materials can also be marked without damaging the surface.
+Laser marking provides a permanent result that is resistant to abrasion, heat and acids.
+Depending on the laser parameter settings used, specific materials can also be marked without damaging the surface.

 More information about laser marking metals

 - ABS, polycarbonate, polyamide, PMMA or plastics with laser additives